 Using a VPN is all fine and dandy, but what if it doesn’t work?
 Remember when we mentioned cloud torrenting earlier?
 It’s the rightful alternative when it comes to torrenting without VPN.

 You probably already use the cloud in one form or another, Google Drive comes to mind.
-So why not use for torrenting.
+So why not use it for torrenting.
 Certainly, the future is for the cloud.

 Imagine having a dedicated Google Drive to download torrent to, saving yourself storage space and bandwidth.
 You wouldn’t need to worry about blocking torrent websites anymore.